clearwind-ca/service-catalog/docs/getting-started.md

 ### Files

 One repository might have multiple services.
 To allow this the `files` array allows one repository to contain multiple services.
-If `files` is encountered in a file, the Service Catalog will pull information from that file.
+If `files` is encountered in a file, the Catalog will pull information from that file.

-The `files` array can be in any file read by the Service Catalog.
+The `files` array can be in any file read by the Catalog.